 That’s right, eight kids now grown, raised in Eagle River with this business.

 I worked at pizza places, I did many jobs, reflected Giannulis’.
 I went to school to become a licensed heavy equipment operator.
 I fished in Bristol Bay for several years, and I butchered animals for individuals.

 Giannulis bought Mike’s Quality Meats in 1990.
 He explains: It was a retail store and a guy named Mike was running it.
 I went in as a partner and within 2-1/2 years I bought out his share.

 He jokes that he kept the name because he couldn’t afford to pay for new signage to change it.

-Today Mike’s Quality Meats has wholesale and retail divisions serving Alaskans in every corner of the state.
-Giannulis’ office is at the retail store at 12112 Business Park Blvd. in Eagle River, and includes two nearby warehouses.
+In 2020 Mike’s Quality Meats had wholesale and retail divisions serving Alaskans in every corner of the state with as much Alaskan grown beef and pork as can be acquired.
+Still today Giannulis’ office is at the retail store at 12112 Business Park Blvd. in Eagle River, and includes two nearby warehouses.
 Most days Giannulis can be found at his desk taking orders and scheduling shipment.
-He has a firm grip on everything that happens in his operation, which also includes Rocket
+He has a firm grip on everything that happens in his operation, which also includes Rocket Ranch in Palmer.

 But he has aspired to change that dynamic.

 When I built Rocket Ranch I dropped the prices on livestock; pigs and cattle, said Giannulis.
 You must make a profit on everything you sell but you cannot gouge people.
 I put a reasonable price on everything I sell.
 A lot of producers objected to the overall price reductions I caused, so they tried to boycott me through the state-owned slaughterhouse, Mt McKinley Meats & Sausage (MMMS).
 Since the State of Alaska owned the slaughterhouse some didn’t think they should have competition for price of meat processed there.

 I love competition.
 Bring it on! he enthused.